 Create strong employer branding and a set of values

 If your business is a great place to work you need to shout about it!
 There are many ways to engage with potential candidates and help to promote your business.
-A strong foundation is to build a set of company values that people can relate to, take ownership of, and also promote why people should work for your business.
+A strong foundation is to build a set of company values that people can relate to (see our purpose, vision and values here), take ownership of, and also promote why people should work for your business.

 A lot of businesses also now have a dedicated recruitment website to promote and attract employees.
 You need to ensure that this is loaded with great content.
 You can promote your values and purpose on the site along with your company history.
 This is also a great area to develop videos, such as site tours or employee interviews, highlighting why they enjoy working for your business.